laminlabs/lamindb/README.md

 # LaminDB: Manage R&D data & analyses

-_Curate, store, track, query, integrate, and learn from biological data._

-LaminDB is an open-source data lake for R&D in biology.
+LaminDB is an open-source data lake for biology.

-It gives you components to build on data lineage & biological entities with an ORM for your existing infrastructure: **object storage** (local directories, S3, GCP) with a mapped **SQL query engine** (SQLite, Postgres, and soon, BigQuery).
+It gives you components to build on data lineage & biological entities with an ORM for your existing infrastructure: **object storage** (local directories, S3, GCP) with a mapped **SQL query engine** (currently: SQLite, Postgres).

-You can readily create distributed **LaminDB instances** at any scale:
+You can create distributed **LaminDB instances** at any scale:

 - Get started on your laptop, deploy in the cloud, or work with a mesh of instances for different teams and purposes.
 - Share them through a hub akin to HuggingFace & GitHub - see, e.g, [lamin.ai/sunnyosun](https://lamin.ai/sunnyosun).